 Course requirements.
-At SUNY Fredonia, students receive both a general and specialized education.
+At The State University of New York at Fredonia, students receive both a general and specialized education.
 General education requirements are met by the CCC.
 Each student's file will contain a CCC checklist to ensure these requirements are being met.

 Majors and minors.
 Depending on your department, some of your advisees may not have yet declared a major.
 According to university policy, students may declare a major before earning 30 semester hours of credit, except in some professional programs, and must make the declaration of program prior to earning 60 semester hours of credit.
 When advising students who have not yet declared a major, advising emphasis tends to be on fulfilling CCC requirements and, of course, on selecting a major.
 Once a student has declared a major, in addition to fulfilling the requirements of the CCC, attention is also given to fulfilling the requirements of the major program.
 Although some major programs do require students to have and to complete a minor, this is not a university requirement.
 Requirements for minors in various departments are listed in the College Catalog.